 3. Tricky School Assignments

-What a teacher may think is an innocent-sounding project to “adopt a…” may have negative effects on adopted children of this age, who are still concrete thinkers.
+What a teacher may think is an innocent-sounding project to “adopt a…” may have negative effects on children who were adopted at a young age.
+They are still concrete thinkers.
 An elementary school-age child may conclude that all you have to do to adopt someone is pay a fee every year to maintain the adoption.
-This, of course is, not the case.
-The phrase “adopt a…” can be problematic.
+This, of course, is not the case.
+Thus, the phrase “adopt a…” can be problematic.
 Consider asking the teacher to change it to “sponsor a…” to help alleviate any confusion.